 I am co-PI of the GAMACA project (together with Ruben Garcia-Benito).
-The fundamental idea is to build an IFU with a large field of view (arcmin^2) and seeing-limited angular resolution (1") for the Calar Alto 3.5m telescope.
+The fundamental idea is to build an IFU with a large field of view (1 arcmin^2) and seeing-limited angular resolution (1") for the Calar Alto 3.5m telescope.
 The instrument is special because it allows access to the Andromeda galaxy and the Virgo cluster.
 Both are the closest objects of their respective class and not accessible from the southern sky.
+GAMACA is currently at the stage of a feasibility study and we hope for the decision to build the instrument in summer 2021.

 I am the Operations Manager for the 4MOST project and a member of the Project Office.
 My work consists in developing an operations model for 4MOST that will at the same time fit within ESO La Silla-Paranal Observatory environment and satisfy the science needs of the 4MOST surveys.